 Mass / Weight Converter

-Disclaimer: Whilst every effort has been made in building this calculator, we are not to be held liable for any damages or monetary losses arising out of or in connection with the use of it.
-This tool is here purely as a service to you, please use it at your own risk.
+Disclaimer: Whilst every effort has been made in building our calculator tools, we are not to be held liable for any damages or monetary losses arising out of or in connection with their use.
 Full disclaimer.
-Do not use calculations for anything where loss of life, money, property, etc could result from inaccurate calculations.

 Conversion units for the mass and weight converter